mattscilipoti/tusc.rb/README.md

 ## Testing

-We use rspec, so everything is under `spec/` directory.
+- We use rspec, so everything is under `spec/` directory.
-Files used for testing are in `spec/fixtures`.
+- Fixture files used for testing are in `spec/fixtures`.
+- To test against an actual tus server, run one via `bin/rackup`

 ## Contributing